-NHC Healthcare in Clinton, South Carolina, has been cited after a resident suffered a fractured femur while being transferred by one staff member instead of the required two.
+NHC Healthcare in Clinton, South Carolina, has been cited for nursing home abuse after a resident suffered a fractured femur while being transferred by one staff member instead of the required two.

 According to the report, a Certified Nursing Assistant (CNA) transferred a resident without the assistance of another staff member or lift as required.
 The resident fell and suffered a femur fracture, a serious fall that the care plan had already tried to prevent by requiring multiple staff and a mechanical lift.